hcaumo/Ripple/README.md

    - Once the user passes the KYC/AML check, Bubble.io triggers the Wallet Generator Lambda function via API Gateway.
    - The Wallet Generator Lambda function generates a new wallet, encrypts the private key using the Encrypt PrivateKey Lambda function and AWS KMS.
    - The encrypted private key is stored in AWS DynamoDB.
-   - To activate the wallet, 10 XRP is deposited, making the wallet capable of supporting Authorized Trust Lines in the XRPL.
+   - To activate the wallet, 15 XRP is deposited, making the wallet capable of supporting Authorized Trust Lines and make transactions in the XRPL.

 This process ensures that all users are thoroughly vetted before they can participate in the platform, maintaining compliance with financial regulations and providing a secure environment for all transactions.